 Traditional media has always had a very “speaking to the masses” approach.
 In contrast, the digital world has a more individualistic nature (think family around the TV versus a person in front of the computer).

-This intimate nature of the digital mediums requires a different approach in your communication.
-And the best way to connect with the user, is to humanize your brand.
+This intimate nature of digital mediums requires a different approach to your communication.
+And the best way to connect with the user is to humanize your brand.

 This way you can stay on top of everything that is going on in your digital channels – from the number of visitors on your website, to the effectiveness of your campaigns.
-And I speak from experience when I say that these insights are what will really make the difference in the effectiveness of your campaigns – both for the customer, and for your margin too.
+These insights are what will really make the difference in the effectiveness of your campaigns – both for the customer and for your margin too.

 About the author